ZhongjianWang/proj_ds_salary/README.md

 ## Data Cleaning
 After scraping the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

-*	Parsed numeric data out of salary
-*	Made columns for employer provided salary and hourly wages
-*	Removed rows without salary
-*	Parsed rating out of company text
-*	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
 *	Transformed founded date into age of company
 *	Made columns for if different skills were listed in the job description:
     * Python